Mass spectrometry: the mechanics

 Perrin’s experiment: details of the experiment

-Perrin needed to prove that Nis a constant in the following equation that he had derived:
+Perrin needed to prove that Nis a constant in the following equation that he derived:

 \frac{N'}{N}=e^{-\frac{N_{A}mgh}{RT}}\; \; \; \; \; \; \; (9)

-The problem was that N’, N and m could not be measured directly.
-He circumvented the problem by replacing the gas in the cylinder with visible particles suspended in a liquid.
-Drawing from the principles of Brownian motion, Perrin assumed that collisions between liquid molecules and the visible particles would result in the particles being distributed in the same way as gas molecules were distributed in the cylinder.
+The challenge was that N’, N and m could not be measured directly.
+He circumvented this issue by replacing the gas in the cylinder with visible particles suspended in a liquid.
+Drawing from the principles of Brownian motion, Perrin assumed that collisions between liquid molecules and the visible particles would result in a distribution similar to that of gas molecules in the cylinder.
 He also assumed that the motion of the particles obeyed the ideal gas law.

-Perrin used a monodisperse colloid of a gum called gamboge comprising thousands of gamboge spheres in a water cylinder.
-He studied the distribution of the spheres with a microscope and made an adjustment to eq9, taking into account the upthrust by water on the gamboge spheres.
+Perrin used a monodisperse colloid of a gum called gamboge, consisting of thousands of gamboge spheres in a water cylinder.
+He studied the distribution of the spheres with a microscope and adjusted eq9 to account for the upthrust of water on the gamboge spheres.
 For a single gamboge sphere (“particle”),

 upthrust = weight of liquid displaced = mg = dVg (10)